 There are many reasons to visit Yosemite National Park in winter.
 For one it is the perfect time for photography and with fewer crowds on the trails, visitors have more time to capture some amazing pictures as the park can look magical this time of year.

 Visitors might think the activities are limited in the winter months but this couldn’t be further from the truth.
-Activities such as skiing/snowboarding, snowshoeing, horseback riding, and ice skating in December, January, February and March are all on offer.
+Activities such as skiing/snowboarding, snowshoeing, horseback riding, and ice skating in December throughout the month including Christmas, January, February and March are all on offer.

 It may even be the perfect time to visit in an RV.
 At this time of year visitors can also avoid the headache of finding a place to stay or book a tour easily.
 There are trails for all levels, even something for the kids.

 Before setting off on a winter adventure, there are a few things to keep in mind.
 Many of the hikes are around the valley and one day is not the same as the next, temperatures are usually around 53°F (12°C) / 28°F (-2°C).

 It snows a lot but visitors can also expect quite a few sunny days mixed in-between.
 In late fall some of the roads in the park close due to the weather.

 This includes the Tiago Road and it means the entrance on the west side of the park is also closed and does not usually reopen until late May or June.
 If visitors are coming from this direction, the South Entrance is the next best option.